 Danish influence America sterling silver candle snuffer.
 The bell-form snuffer, with its long, flattened handle, has a blossom design at its end.
 Made by the Webster Silver Co. of Connecticut circa 1940's.
 7 3/4" L.

-Fine pair of Modernist silver candlesticks designed by Alphonse La Paglia.
+Fine pair of modernist silver candlesticks designed by Alphonse La Paglia.
 La Paglia created designs for Georg Jensen USA.
 Upon the closing of the Jensen USA store, his designs were continued by the International Silver Co. of Meriden Connecticut until his untimely death in 1953.
 Marks: La Paglia Designed; International; Sterling.
 Illustrated on page 125 in "Jensen Silver, The American Designs."
 3 5/8" W., 4 3/4" H.

 Sterling silver candle snuffer with a distinct Danish influence.
 Its handle has a curving blossom-form mount.
 The snuffer is designed to pivot for practical function.
 Made by the Webster Silver Co. of Connecticut circa 1940's.
 8 3/4" L.

 Art Deco silver candlesticks with concentrically stepped, round bases as well as complementing, stepped candle cups.
 Made in Oslo, Norway by the well-regarded Jacob Tolstrup silver workshop.
 Stamped workshop marks along with 830 fine silver mark, circa 1930's.
 4 3/8" W., 2 3/4" H.

 Lovely Edwardian ebony candlesticks with a baluster-form column.
 Each are mounted with a hand-chased silver applique.
 London circa 1900-10.
 6 1/8" H. each